-I ordered it here from the Asian online store AliExpress.
+If the shop doesn’t have them, here’s the overseas shop: I ordered it here from the Asian online store AliExpress.
 They have good deals but things take a while to ship.
 I got this Disney bag in about 18 days which isn’t too bad coming from China.
 You can also get it on eBay.
 Compare prices by searching “silver geometric backpack”.
 I’ve only had it a few weeks but so far it’s held up really good.

 Now, let’s talk about the gear I put inside the bags.

 ***Sidenote: I don’t make anything off the above bags.
 I’m just including links to be helpful and because I have many people ask.
 I do have Amazon links for some of the things below, but please know I’m not promoting any of these to try to make a buck.
 I just want the links to you guys can easily find the stuff.
 I think so far I’ve made about $1.20 from Amazon, so woo-hoo!
 Starbucks on me!
 Actually, that’s not enough to buy Starbucks.
 It’s not even enough to buy McDonald’s these days.
 So scratch that offer. 🙂 Needless to say, these are my honest suggestions of the things I personally use and like.
 It’s not here for the money. (which is a good thing since I’d clearly be broke.)
 Also, please let me know if any of the links break.